Qin (state): Founding

 According to the 2nd-century BC Records of the Grand Historian by Sima Qian, the state of Qin traced its origin to Zhuanxu, one of the legendary Five Emperors in ancient times.
 One of his descendants, Boyi, was granted the family name of Ying by Emperor Shun.
 During the Xia and Shang dynasties, the Ying clan split in two: a western branch that migrated across the Ordos Plateau to Quanqiu ('hill of the Quanrong', modern Li County, Gansu), and an eastern branch that settled east of the Yellow River in modern Shanxi.
 The latter became the ancestors of the rulers of the later state of Zhao.

 The western Ying clan at Quanqiu were lords over the Xichui ('western march') region west of Mount Long and served as a buffer state for the Shang dynasty against invasions by the Xirong (also called Rong).
-One of the Shang, Elai, was killed defending King Zhou of Shang during the rebellion led by Ji Fa that established the Zhou dynasty.
+One of the Shang, Elai, was killed defending Di Xin during the rebellion led by Ji Fa that established the Zhou dynasty.
 The Ying clan was, however, allied with the politically influential marquesses of Shen, whom the Zhou monarch relied upon heavily to manage the Rong people.
 The Ying clan was thus allowed to retain their lands and continued serving as an attached vassal under the Zhou dynasty.
 Feizi, a younger son of Elai's fourth-generation descendant Daluo, impressed King Xiao of Zhou so much with his horse breeding skills that he was awarded a separate fief in the valley of Qin (modern Qingshui and Zhangjiachuan in Gansu) northeast of Quanqiu, and his seat was named Qinyi (秦邑; Qin's hamlet) in the modern town of Qinting (秦亭).
 Both branches of the western Ying clan lived in the midst of the Rong tribes, sometimes fighting their armies and sometimes intermarrying with their kings.

 Scholars Annette Juliano and Arthur Cotterel have suggested that having a horse-breeder as their ancestor may imply that the Ying family had a partial connection to nomadic tribes.
 As late as 266 BC, a noble of Wei remarked that they shared customs with the Rong and Beidi tribes.
 The Central Plains states seemed to hold Qin culture and that of other peripheral states like Yan and Chu in low regard, due to the marginal location of their states.
 Qin was the second state after Zhao to adopt cavalry tactics from the nomads.
 Following the collapse of the Zhou dynasty, the Qin state absorbed cultures from two of the Four Barbarians (Rong and Beidi) from the west and north, which made the other warring states view their culture with low esteem.
 The Qin state was sensitive to cultural discrimination by Central Plains states and attempted to assert their Huaxia identity.
 In Qin law, mixed-ethnicity offspring were categorised as Huaxia, and they had a preference for importing recruits from the neighbouring state of Jin.